sebv/node-wd-zombie/README.markdown

 [zombie](https://github.com/assaf/zombie).

 Note:
-  - This is only worth using for simple page, not relying heavily on Javacripts.
+  - This is only worth using for simple pages, not relying heavily on Javacripts.
   - This package wont be maintained/improved, at least until Zombie 2 is stable.

 ## usage